Riluzole: Mechanism of action

 Riluzole preferentially blocks TTX-sensitive sodium channels, which are associated with damaged neurons.
 Riluzole has also been reported to directly inhibit the kainate and NMDA receptors.
 The drug has also been shown to postsynaptically potentiate GABAA receptors via an allosteric binding site.
 However, the action of riluzole on glutamate receptors has been controversial, as no binding of the drug to any known sites has been shown for them.
 In addition, as its antiglutamatergic action is still detectable in the presence of sodium channel blockers, it is also uncertain whether or not it acts via this way.
 Rather, its ability to stimulate glutamate uptake seems to mediate many of its effects.
 In addition to its role in accelerating glutamate clearance from the synapse, riluzole may also prevent glutamate release from presynaptic terminals.
 Since CK1δ plays a key role in TDP-43 proteinopathy, a pathological hallmark of ALS, this could help to better decipher drug mechanism of action.

 Synthesis

 Riluzole can be prepared beginning with the reaction of 4-(trifluoromethoxy)aniline with potassium thiocyanate followed by reaction with bromine, forming the thiazole ring.

 Society and culture

 Legal status

 Riluzole was approved for medical use in the European Union in October 1996.

 Research

-A number of case studies have indicated that riluzole may have use in mood and anxiety disorders.
+A number of case studies and randomized controlled trials have indicated that riluzole, which is neuroprotective and a glutamate modulator, may have use in mood and anxiety disorders.
+Riluzole is thought to have "neuroprotective" properties mainly owing to its ability to modulate glutamate release.
+However, it failed in trials of Huntington's disease and Parkinson's disease.
+A 2024 study comparing the effects of riluzole in patients with traumatic spinal cord injury to a control group found riluzole treated patients had higher American Spinal Injury Association (ASIA) motor scores and lower mortality rates at 3 months, though the scores were not statistically significant.

-A reformulation of riluzole that originated at Yale University and is known by the code name BHV-0223 is under development for the treatment of generalized anxiety disorder and mood disorders by Biohaven Pharmaceuticals.
+Riluzole has been investigated in rodent models for its potential ability to protect against noise-induced hearing loss (NIHL) and cisplatin-induced ototoxicity.
+These protective effects are believed to be caused by riluzole's antioxidant and anti-apoptotic properties, but other mechanisms, including modulation of glutamate signaling, are also being investigated.
+However, further research, especially in human trials, is necessary to confirm these findings and establish riluzole's clinical efficacy for treating hearing loss.

-Riluzole, which is neuroprotective and a glutamate modulator could be used for psychiatric problems though it failed in trials of Huntington's disease and Parkinson's disease.
+A sublingual reformulation of riluzole that originated at Yale University and is known by the code name BHV-0223 is under development for the treatment of generalized anxiety disorder and mood disorders by Biohaven Pharmaceuticals.
+A prodrug formulation of riluzole, troriluzole, has been researched as a potential treatment for several different conditions.